 GG.
 “Risk bearing entity” means an intermediary organization that is at financial risk for services provided through contractual assumption of the obligation for the delivery of specified health care services to covered persons of the health maintenance organization.

 HH.
-“Uncovered expenditures” means the costs to the health maintenance organization for health care services that are the obligation of the health maintenance organization, for which a covered person may also be liable in the event of the health maintenance organization’s insolvency and for which no alternative arrangements have been made that are acceptable to the commissioner.

-Drafting Note: Subsection HH defines uncovered expenditures for use in Section 20.
-They will vary in type and amount, depending on the arrangements of the health maintenance organization.
-They may include out-of-area services, referral services and hospital services.
-They do not include expenditures for services when a provider has agreed not to bill the covered person even though the provider is not paid by the health maintenance organization, or for services that are guaranteed, insured or assumed by a person or organization other than the health maintenance organization.

-II.
 “Utilization review” means a set of formal techniques utilized by or on behalf of the health maintenance organization designed to monitor the use of or evaluate the clinical necessity, appropriateness, efficacy or efficiency of health care services, procedures, providers or facilities.
 Techniques may include ambulatory review, prospective review, second opinion, certification, concurrent review, case management, discharge planning or retrospective review.

 Section 4.
 Applicability and Scope